Work Order Management

 What Is a Work Order?

 A work order is a request for a maintenance service to be performed.
 One-off requests come from stakeholders both within and outside the organization, such as an apartment tenant asking for a leaky faucet to be repaired.
 Alternatively, work orders can be recurring scheduled jobs set by the maintenance team to maintain equipment grounds, buildings, or vehicles.
-Work orders are created for every maintenance task, no matter how trivial, from a simple light bulb change to major tasks like rebooting a server.
+Work orders are created for every maintenance resource task, no matter how trivial, from a simple light bulb change to major tasks like rebooting a server.
 Each work order defines the resources requirements, instructions, checklists, and notes for each task.
 Typically, the requester must fill out a digital form to initiate the work order request.
 The form serves as the primary form of communication and documentation for maintenance tasks.
 Each work order request should contain the following information:

 Types of Work Orders